objcio/articles/2015-02-10-camera-capture-on-ios.md

 let session = AVCaptureSession()
 ```

 Now we need a camera device input.
 On most iPhones and iPads, we can choose between the back camera and the front camera — aka the selfie camera.
-So first we have to iterate over all the devices that can provide video data (the microphone is also an `AVCaptureDevice`, so we'll skip it) and check for the `position` property:
+So first we have to iterate over all the devices that can provide video data (the microphone is also an `AVCaptureDevice`, but we'll skip it) and check for the `position` property:

 ```swift
 let availableCameraDevices = AVCaptureDevice.devicesWithMediaType(AVMediaTypeVideo)